nlesc-ave/ave-rest-service/README.md

     /data/tomato/SL.2.40/tomato_snps.bcf
 ```

-The `/data/tomato/SL.2.40/tomato_snps.bcf` file must be present inside the Docker container.
+The `/data/tomato/SL.2.40/tomato_snps.bcf` file must be readable by anyone inside the Docker container.

 To perform clustering a registered genome (2bit) file and corresponding variant (bcf) file is required.